Skip to main content

 • You create a PFX certificate with the MD5 hash of the uninstall password and install it on machines with a configuration profile in Kandji.

-To install the SSL certificate, follow this procedure:
+To install the SSL certificate, follow these steps:

 1. Create an installation package for Bitdefender Endpoint Security Tools in GravityZone that has an uninstall password.
 For details, refer to Install security agents - standard procedure.